HotscriptGG/edu-js-design-hash-map/README.md

 Sure, here is one with simple collision detection.

-> This is not optimal and bulletproof implementation.
+> This is not optimal and/or bulletproof implementation.

 Run with:
 ```bash